The Prisoner's Tale

-Both Harry and Scrooge yelled, staring at each other.
+Harry and Scrooge made eye contact.
 "IT'S YOU!" they shouted in unison.

-"I know it has."
-Scrooge mumbled, "It's been many years since I've seen another toon, let alone a familiar face."
+"I know it has," Scrooge said.
+"It's been many years since I've seen another toon, let alone a familiar face."

 The other toons stood still, staring at someone they had been taught was lost forever.

 "Where are my manners?"
-Scrooge spoke rhetorically, hitting his forehead.
+Scrooge said, slapping his forehead.
 "Please, come in and enjoy yourselves!"
-He clapped his hands once and the remaining dark parts of the room lit up.
-To their left there was a dining table with elegant food set on it.
+He clapped his hands once, and the remaining dark parts of the room lit up.
+To their left, there was a dining table with elegant food set on it.
 It looked so appetizing compared to the rotten cakes they had eaten exclusively for so long.

 As the toons walked over to the table, Catman chose to speak.
-"I would like to have a full explanation of everything please."
+"I'm confused.
+Would you mind giving a full explanation of what's going on?"

-"It all started a long time ago."
-He said.
+"It all started a long time ago," he said.
 "I was on my way to do something about fifteen years ago.
-I don't really quite remember what it was.
+I don't quite remember what it was.
 Maybe I was visiting someone?
 I'm fairly sure the cogs erased that part of my memory.
-I just remember screaming after seeing something terrible.
+I only remember screaming after seeing something terrible.
 I seem to have forgotten everything that happened for the next few weeks or maybe even months.

 "I woke up with a robot standing above me.
 I was in some kind of hospital.
 It was in Cogtropolis.
-The city really wasn't large back then.
-Many of the buildings here today were not there at the time.
-I was escorted by other robots to my tower which was one of the first buildings built.
-I was told that I was in Cog Nation and that these robots called themselves cogs.
+The city wasn't very large back then.
+Many of these buildings weren't there at the time.
+I was escorted by other robots to this tower.
+It was one of the first buildings built.
+I was told that I was in Cog Nation, and that these robots called themselves cogs.
 They said that their mission was to eliminate all the toons and establish their empire throughout the rest of the world.
 I was shocked.
-They told me this building would be my secret home.
-And they said they wouldn't destroy me because I might be worth a lot to them in the future.
-I was commanded to never reveal my identity to any cog.
+They told me this building would be my secret home, and that they wouldn't destroy me because I might be worth something to them in the future.
+I was ordered to never reveal my identity to any cog.

-"Over the years I grew accustomed to the cog traditions as Cogtropolis was built up.
+"Over the years, I grew accustomed to the cog traditions.
+Cogtropolis was built up around me.
 One day, I heard about the discovery of a Sellbot place in Daisy Gardens.
 All the cogs were losing their heads!
-It was such a terrible disaster for them.
-They announced they were going to have to try and keep all the other cog places hidden, also mentioning how the toons were smarter than they originally thought.
-I had a security device put in me, so now I can't wander out of the boundaries of Cogtropolis or an alarm will go off.
+It was a huge blow for them.
+They announced they were going to try harder to keep the other cog places hidden, mentioning how they underestimated the toons and their intelligence.
+They had a security device put in me, so now I can't wander out of the boundaries of Cogtropolis or an alarm will go off.
 I've never been foolish enough to try it, though.

-"Whenever something big or important happened my captors always tried to keep me ignorant.
-They want me to know as little as possible, because I was their prisoner, a dangerous one in their minds.
+"Whenever something big or important happened, my captors tried to keep me ignorant.
+It was a fruitless attempt.
+They want me to know as little as possible because I am their prisoner, a dangerous one in their minds.
 Why they still keep me alive I cannot say, even to this day.
 I figured that by now, nobody back at Toontown would remember me.
 I don't even remember much of it myself.
-I was given everything I ever wanted here and yet I despised this wretched life.
+I was given every luxury I ever wanted, and yet, I despise this wretched life.
 It's incomplete without others to share it with, or something like that.

-"All of that changed, however, when I heard the news of toons a week or so ago.
+"But all of that changed when I heard the news of toons a week or so ago.
 The paper said that they could be in the city.
-So I decided to go out and about.
+So, I decided to go out and about.

-"I felt a possibility that someone might find me and rescue me from here.
+"I considered the possibility that someone might find me and rescue me from here.
 Then I caught a glimpse of you defeating that Name Dropper by the airport."

 "How did you see us?"
 Harry asked.

-"Cog disguises only work on cogs but a toon can see another quite plainly."
-Scrooge responded.
+"Cog disguises work well on cogs, but a toon can see another quite plainly," Scrooge replied.
 "I haven't turned into one of them yet, you know.
 I marveled at the fact that you were here.
 I studied hard to find your address and send you that letter.
-I was afraid that it might be intercepted so I had to be very cryptic about it.
+I was afraid it might be intercepted so I had to be very cryptic about it.
+Sorry about that.
 I never intended to scare you.
 I've been getting interrogated by many cogs lately including the Chairman himself.
-They've all been asking me the same question, if I knew where you were.
+They've all been asking me the same question: if I knew where you were.
 But I honestly didn't know the answer until just last week."

-"Wait," Lizzy interrupted, "I thought the Chairman cancelled the search for us.
+"Wait," Pink interrupted, "I thought the Chairman canceled the search for us.
 We thought he didn't want to find us."

-"I don't understand how you could've survived."
-Bebop exclaimed in a puzzled tone.
-"Why haven't you gone mad?"
+"I don't understand how you could've survived!"
+Simeon exclaimed.
+"Why haven't you gone insane?"

 They sat in silence, thinking over all that they had learned.